 “How should I manage headcount throughout the year in order to maximize my chance of hitting revenue targets?”

 This is a fundamental question that should always be top of mind for revenue leaders but especially so when creating a sales plan for the year.
-Here at Revcast, we see a lot of sales plans, and we see how companies set out to answer this fundamental question.
+Here at Revcast, we see a lot of annual sales plans, and we see how companies set out to answer this fundamental question.

 The answer is not always so simple, and it’s made more difficult by the fact that most revenue leaders are equipped with nothing more than a home-built spreadsheet as a tool to help them.
 It should come as no surprise then that it’s quite easy to make mistakes when working through the process of developing your plan – plus the ongoing oversight of it over time.
 Those mistakes can play a sizable role in whether you’re successful in hitting your revenue numbers or not.